 }

-In mathematics and programming, a Boolean type is a data type that can have only one of two values: true or false.
-In SASS these values are written that way: true
+In mathematics and programming, a Boolean type is a data type with one of two values: true or false.
+In SASS, we write these values like true

 and false